pendulum-project/ntpd-rs/CONFIGURATION.md

 ##### Pool

-`Pool` mode is a convenient way to configure many NTP servers, without having to worry about individual server's IP addresses.
+`Pool` mode is a convenient way to configure many NTP servers, without having to worry about individual servers' IP addresses.

 A peer in `Pool` mode will try to acquire `max_peers` addresses of NTP servers from the pool. `ntpd-rs` will actively try to keep a pool filled up.
 For instance if a server cannot be reached, a different server will be picked from the pool.